- There is anecdotal evidence that coconut oil is beneficial to dogs. But it's not considered a cure-all.

 Coconut oil is not a remedy to everything, but it does have the potential to help with specific health concerns in dogs.
 The benefits will not increase with the amount of coconut oil given, however, and higher dosing levels can make your pet sick.

-With the correct dosing, coconut oil can potentially benefit your dog’s skin, intestines, and brain.
-Here are some benefits of coconut oil for dogs:
+With the correct dosing, coconut oil can potentially benefit your dog’s skin and brain.
+Here are some potential benefits of coconut oil for dogs:

 It can moisturize dry skin.
 When used sparingly, coconut oil can help hydrate a dog’s dry skin, especially after bathing.
 It will also make your pet smell nice.